trault14/Intro_TensorFlow/README.md

 ## Fully Connected Network to paint an image <a name="fc-image-painting"></a>
 This neural network implements a fun application : painting and image.
 The input to the network is a position on the image, X = (row, col).
 The output is the color to paint, Y = (R, G, B).
 The network is of type fully connected and is composed of 6 hidden layers each containing 64 neurons.
-The network relies on a supervised type of learning, given that each input position (x, y) is accompanied by its corresponding (r, g, b) label in the picture.
+The network relies on supervised learning, given that each input position (x, y) is accompanied by its corresponding (r, g, b) label in the picture.
 ### Instructions
 Start the training of the network for it to begin painting the input image :
 ```